CKPT Investors Have Opportunity to Lead Checkpoint Therapeutics, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 26, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Checkpoint Therapeutics, Inc. ("Checkpoint" or the "Company") (NASDAQ: CKPT).
+LOS ANGELES, April 30, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Checkpoint Therapeutics, Inc. ("Checkpoint" or the "Company") (NASDAQ: CKPT).

 Class Period: March 10, 2021 – December 15, 2023